bergercookie/mastert_present/PITCHME.md

   - An edge between two nodes represents a *spatial constraint* (2D/3D transformation) between them.

 <hr>

 <div class="fragment">
-Find the node configuration for which the overall error
+Find the node configuration for which the overall error of constraints is minimized.
+This comes down to solving a system of non-linear equations.
 </div>

 Note:
 Take your time to explain this correctly - should take ~2min

+Give an example on the edge addition.
+"Assume two nodes A, B for which we store the corresponding laser scans.
+If we can determine the 2D transformation to maximally align the laser scan of one node to that of the other we can add an edge constraining those two nodes."

 ---